Liz and her husband have visited Spain many times. The experiences from several trips to the Costa Blanca are the basis for this article.

 Denia's working relationship with the sea goes way back.
-The Romans first established a naval base here in the 1st century BC.
+The Romans established a naval base here in the 1st century BC.
 Denia's working port is adjacent to the city and within easy walking distance of the center.
-It is multifunctional, incorporating a fishing port, two marinas, a superyacht shipyard and a ferry terminal with sailings to Mallorca, Ibiza, and Formentera.
+It is multifunctional, incorporating a fishing port, two marinas, a superyacht shipyard, and a ferry terminal with sailings to Mallorca, Ibiza, and Formentera.

-It's a pleasant walk to head out along the quay, separating the port from the beach to a stretch of cafes, bars, and shops selling sailing supplies.
+It is a pleasant walk to head out along the quay, separating the port from the beach to a stretch of cafes, bars, and shops selling sailing supplies.
 Sitting outside a bar in the warm winter sun and gazing back across the water towards the city and the castle is a great way to relax.

 In the summer there are boat trips along the coast from the port of Denia.

 3. Denia Castle

 Evidence of human habitation in the area near Denia has been found from prehistoric times.
 In the 4th century BC, it was a Greek colony and later became part of the Roman empire, named Dianum after the Roman goddess Diana.
 The castle, perched on a large rocky crag, overlooking the sea and the city, was originally built by Moorish Arabs in the 11th–12th centuries.
 The Arab name for the city, Daniyah means 'lowland'.

 The castle area has been partially restored and the Governor's Palace is now an archaeological museum, displaying artifacts from the surrounding area.
 Those who make their way up to the castle from the center of the city are rewarded with stunning views over the surrounding area.
 For a nominal entrance fee, a visit to this high point of Denia is highly recommended.